jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-06-checkpoint.md

 that is to say, the two values of $$x$$ are 9 and 1.

-**644.** This rule will be still better understood, by distinguishing the following cases: I), When $$p$$ is an even number; II), When $$p$$ is an odd number;
+<span class="art">644</span> This rule will be still better understood, by distinguishing
+the following cases: I), When $$p$$ is an even number; II), When $$p$$ is an odd number;
 and III), When $$p$$ is a fractional number.